natekchua/Minesweeper/README.md

 This is a Replicated Minesweeper Game built using React.
 This app was made for SENG 513 Web-Based Systems Assignment 2.
+The deployed app can be found here: https://nates-minesweeper.netlify.app/
 ## Available Scripts

 In the project directory, you can run: